Graduateshotline

 How to Apply for Re-test?

 If the candidates find that their scores aren’t satisfactory for the colleges they have applied to, they can always apply for a retest and take the test with a better idea of what to expect.
-Procedures for applying for a retest are as follows:
+Procedures for applying for a retest are as follows: If someone living in Mainland China wants to take the GRE at home, they will have to go over the requirements and guidelines for doing so in their nation.

 About GRE - Complete Information